-PB6 has no GPPB3H and PB4H have built-in pull-up resistors that cannot be turned off; PB2H and PB5H do not have built-in pull-up resistors; ISP and PB8/QII do not have built-in pull-up resistors; PA0 and PA1 have built-in pull-up resistors that are turned off by default and can be adjusted, and are controlled by 2 EXTEN_CTLR1 PUE and DAC are adjusted and controlled, and can provide pull-up current; 3 CC pins are provided, of which PB0/CC1R and PB9/CC3R pins have built-in controllable Rd pull-down resistors defined by the type-C specification, and PB1/CC2 pins The pin does not provide Rd by default, but can support customization and is controlled by CC_PU in R8_PORT_CC of the corresponding pin; other GPIO pins have built-in pull-up resistors that are turned off by default and can be adjusted on JO function and is used only for ISP input.
+PB6 has no GPPB3H and PB4H have built-in pull-up resistors that cannot be turned off; PB2H and PB5H do not have built-in pull-up resistors; ISP and PB8/QII do not have built-in pull-up resistors; PA0 and PA1 have built-in pull-up resistors that are turned off by default and can be adjusted, and are controlled by two EXTEN\CTLR1 PUE and DAC are adjusted and controlled, and can provide pull-up current; 3 CC pins are provided, of which PB0/CC1 and PB9/CC3 pins have built-in controllable Rd pull-down resistors defined by the type-C specification, and PB1/CC2 pins The pin does not provide Rd by default, but can support customization and is controlled by CC\PU in R8\PORT\CC of the corresponding pin; other GPIO pins have built-in pull-up resistors that are turned off by default and can be adjusted only for ISP input.

-PA4 and PA5 have built-in pull-down resistors that are enabled by default and can be disabled; PA0 and PA1 have built-in pull-down resistors that are enabled by default and can be adjusted or disabled, which are adjusted and controlled by two sets of PDE and DAC in EXTEN_CTLR1 and can provide pull-down current; PB0/CC1R and PB9/CC3R pins have built-in controllable Rd pull-down resistors defined by the default type-C specification, which are enabled by default and need to be disabled when used as GPIO push-pull outputs.
-PB1/CC2 pins do not provide Rd by default, but can be customized and controlled by CC_PD in R8_PORT_CC of the corresponding pins; other GPIO pins do not have built-in pull-down resistors.
+PA4 and PA5 have built-in pull-down resistors that are turned on by default and can be turned off; PA0 and PA1 have built-in pull-down resistors that are turned on by default, can be adjusted, and can be turned off.
+They are adjusted and controlled by the two sets of PDE and DAC in EXTEN\CTLR1 and can provide pull-down current; according to the chip models are different.
+Some pins of PB0, PB1 and PB9 have built-in Rd pull-down resistors defined by the type-C specification.
+They are enabled by default and controlled by CC\PD in R8\PORT\CC of the corresponding pins; other GPIO pins do not have built-in pull-down resistors.